WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 ## Styles

-The following SASS is applied to Carousel, each declaration of which can be overridden by a single class selector.
+The following SASS is applied to Carousel.
+SASS variables used that are not defined here are defined in *ace/common/constants.scss*.

 ```scss
 @import '../../common/constants';